rossyvee/News_API/README.md

 * pip install -r requirements.txt
   3. Export configurations
   export API_KEY='{Enter your News Api Key}
-  4. Run the application with flask
+  4. Run the application with flask run command

  Open terminal command line then navigate to the folder of the application. cd BEYONDPIZZA open index.html on your web browser